BaldarSilveraxe/underscore_u/README.md

 > _u.snapspin(obj=get('rotation',45)<br>=> -5.5

 **_u.bound(number,lowerlimit,upperlimit,[integer true, false])**<br>
 Used restrict a number to a lower and upper range.
 Many uses in RPG applications (prevent over healing of hit points) or canvas applications (prevent a script from moving a token outside the canvas edges.)
-Optional true/false for **integers.** Cares for input errors as follows: null => 0<br>
+Optional true/false for **integers.** Cares for input errors as follows:<br>
+null => 0<br>
 undefined => 0<br>
 NaN => 0<br>